GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ### Temporary UI {: #temporary-ui }

-Temporary UI, such as the [Snackbar](https://material.io/components/snackbars/) design pattern from the material design spec notify the user, and allow them to easily complete an action.
+Temporary UI, such as the [Snackbar](https://material.io/components/snackbars/) design pattern, notifies the user, and allows them to easily complete an action.
 In this case, install the app.
 When used properly, these kinds of UI patterns don't interrupt the user flow, and are typically automatically dismissed if ignored by the user.

 <figure class="w-figure">
   <img src="temporary-ui_desktop.png" alt="Custom install banner as snackbar.">